CIJHN/CSC/cmps112/midterm.md

 2. When an expression is evaluated, exactly one of the following general things might happen :

-    - it may evaluate to a value of the same type as the expression,
+    - it may evaluate to a value of the same type as the expression
-    - it may raise an exception,
+    - it may raise an exception
-    - it may not terminate,
+    - it may not terminate
     - it may exit.

 ### Beta Reduction